 Follow these “do’s” whenever you use a retail clinic for minor problems:

-DO bring a complete list of the medications you’re taking—prescription and over-the-counter drugs and supplements.
-You should also write down at what doses, and for what reasons you are taking each medication.
-Ask the clinic staff to check the list to make sure these drugs won’t interact with any new medications they may prescribe.
+DO bring a complete list of the medications you’re taking—both prescription and over-the-counter drugs and supplements—and include the doses and why you are taking each medication.
+This way, the clinic staff can make sure these drugs won’t interact with any new medications they may prescribe.

-DO get a report from the clinic (before you leave) that includes your diagnosis and follow-up instructions.
+DO get a report from the clinic before you leave that includes your diagnosis and any

 DO share that report with your geriatrician or primary care provider as soon as possible.

-- You have a new, major symptom.
-For example, chest pain, shortness of breath, or swelling in your legs.
-These symptoms require immediate attention from your primary care provider, or Emergency Room staff.
+- You have a new, major symptom—for example, chest pain, or shortness of breath.
+These symptoms require immediate attention.
+Call your primary care provider or 911.

-- You notice a change in a medical problem that you have had for a long time and your primary care provider or geriatrician has been treating.
-In these cases, call him or her.
+- You notice a change in a medical problem that you have had for a long time and that your primary care provider or geriatrician has been treating.
+In these cases, call your provider.

 - You have a cough that has lasted for three or more weeks.
-This may require special medical attention that retail clinics cannot handle.
+This may require special medical attention that retail clinics cannot provide.